Maryam902/Bizland/readme.md

-# This is a Business website which shoecase skills for html, css and use of bootstrap.
+This is a Business website which showcase skills for html, css and use of bootstrap.